If I need or want to pursue my degree from UNH fully remotely, will I be able to do so?

 The university is working to preserve the traditional campus experience to the greatest extent possible, with the necessary safety protocols and guidelines in place that protect students, faculty and staff.

 How will you address students who break social distancing by partying off campus?

 We expect everyone who comes to campus to observe our safety protocols and we expect our students will adhere to public health orders in the community.
 We are currently updating the students’ rules, rights and responsibilities and related policies to include compliance with COVID-19 public health requirements and sanctions/public health consequences for noncompliance.

-Will libraries be open?
+Are libraries be open?

 The university's fall sports season was postponed in conjunction with UNH's league partners, the America East Conference and the Colonial Athletic Association.
 This includes men's and women's cross country, football, field hockey, volleyball and men's and women's soccer.

 Will employees have to use sick/personal time if they are exposed and quarantining for 14 days?